How To Stop Food Waste (and stop burning money)

 Buy Frozen

 - When I talk about ways to save money on food, this is a tip I’ve given repeatedly.
 Frozen produce is a game-changer!
 First of all, it comes prepared and ready to go.
 You can use what you want and return the rest to the freezer.
 It’s also more nutritious.
 Unlike fresh produce, which has sometimes sat on trucks for weeks before it hits the shelves at your grocery store, fresh produce is often picked at peak ripe and frozen for hours, making it more nutritious than fresh produce.
-You don’t have to worry about the strawberries or onions going bad when you buy them frozen, and frozen works just fine for most recipes.
+You don’t have to worry about the strawberries or onions going bad when you buy them frozen, and they work just fine in most recipes.

 Have A Plan